RandomSE/Multi-Language-Task-Manager-API/Multi-Language-Task-Manager-API/README.txt

 // Should work on Linux systems (as Docker is also Linux based) but if it's not well then, more adjustment.
-So to actually this you will have to have a few things, while you can use other applications, I will only recommend the ones I have personally used.
+So to actually use this you will have to have a few things, while you can use other applications, I will only recommend the ones I have personally used.